COVID-19 – call for archives

 Ayrshire Archives is now CLOSED to visitors and enquiries

 in order to prepare for and move Archives HQ to a new purpose built facility in Ayr.
 We apologise for any inconvenience this may cause and offer our sincere thanks for your patience and support.
-Ayrshire Archives will re-open in early 2021.
+Ayrshire Archives plans to re-open in 2021.
 Please check our website and social media platforms for regular updates.
 Our access points at the Burns Monument Centre, Kilmarnock and Townhouse, Irvine will also be closed.

 Ayrshire Archives is the local authority archive service for South Ayrshire Council, East Ayrshire Council and North Ayrshire Council.